dirigible-ai/dirigible-node/EXAMPLES.md

 ### 4. LLM calls and interaction metadata

-We create a support agent class with two methods for different tasks.
+We create a support agent class with two methods for different tasks: classifying the request intent and generating the response.
 The `@observeLLM` decorator adds specific metadata to each interaction, making it easier to understand their purpose and filter them in the dashboard.

 ```typescript
 class SupportAgent {